http4k/http4k/src/docs/blog/retrospective_v3/index.md

 This post made us very happy and all of our efforts feel completely worthwhile.
 We hope you all feel the same. 😊

-As for community reach, we've been in touch with [http4k] user from all corners of the planet from all kinds of different projects and industries - from COVID tracking apps (relevant!) to Academic Publishers (that one was us) to Investment and Challenger Banks (also us), to No-code platforms.
+As for community reach, we've been in touch with [http4k] users from all corners of the planet from all kinds of different projects and industries - from COVID tracking apps (relevant!) to Academic Publishers (that one was us) to Investment and Challenger Banks (also us), to No-code platforms.
 If Twitter is to be believed, the library seems pretty popular in Japan, but no-one on the core team speaks Japanese so we don't actually know why!

 <hr/>
 #### Globe-trotting